 Answer: The premise of this comment is that upslope structures will always protect the structures downslope.
 However, this is not always true.
 Sometimes the upslope structures are simply incorporated into the debris, adding more mass to damage or destroy the downslope structures.
 A classic example of this kind of event is the January 2, 1920 landslide that occurred between Decker Way and Bulger Way, destroying 16 buildings from Gastineau Avenue to Front Street (now South Franklin Street).
 That landslide resulted in numerous buildings sliding downslope with the debris, overrunning other structures and destroying them too.
-See the July 21, 2021 presentation for the Neighborhood Meeting for more information about the landslide.
+See Question #14 and Technical Memos #5 and #7 (in Appendix C of the main report; Tetra Tech 2022e, 2022g)for more information about the landslide.